 In 2013, Peter Blum moved his gallery into the Midtown area of New York, located at 20 West 57th Street.
 Exhibitions have included works by Helmut Federle, Rosy Keyser, Esther Kläs, Alex Katz, Chris Marker, Joseph Montgomery, Enoc Perez, Luisa Rabbia, Daniel Rich, Su-Mei Tse, and John Zurier.
 Group exhibitions have included works by Huma Bhabha, Tacita Dean, Faivovich & Goldberg, Jonathan Marshall, Isabel Nolan, and Nam June Paik.

 Most recently in 2017, the gallery relocated downtown to a 7,000 square foot space at 176 Grand Street.
-Solo exhibitions have included Paul Fägerskiöld, Alex Katz, Esther Kläs, Lusia Rabbia, David Rabinowitch, Daniel Rich, Joyce J. Scott, and John Zurier with upcoming exhibitions by Nicholas Galanin and Su-Mei Tse.
+Solo exhibitions have included Paul Fägerskiöld, Alex Katz, Esther Kläs, Luisa Rabbia, David Rabinowitch, Joyce J. Scott, Nicholas Galanin, Erik Lindman, Su-Mei Tse, and Helmut Federle.

 The Peter Blum Edition Archive (1980-1994) was the subject of the exhibition Singular Multiples at the Museum of Fine Arts, Houston in 2006, the largest exhibition ever in North America devoted entirely to printmaking.
 In 2007, a selection of the Peter Blum Edition portfolios formed the exhibition Scenes and Sequences at the Aargauer Kunsthaus in Aarau, Switzerland.

-As a member of the Art Dealers Association of America (ADAA), Peter Blum Gallery subscribes to the highest standard of connoisseurship, scholarship and ethical practice, and offers an effective and confidential alternative for the resale of important works of art from and on behalf of private individuals and institutions.
+As a member of the Art Dealers Association of America (ADAA) and International Fine Print Dealers Association (IFPDA), Peter Blum Gallery subscribes to the highest standard of connoisseurship, scholarship and ethical practice, and offers an effective and confidential alternative for the resale of important works of art from and on behalf of private individuals and institutions.